piyush-doke/river-analysis-using-satellite-imagery/README.md

 ## Description

 The average width of a river is crucial for calculating its discharge.
 But doing so for any point in time is difficult without chronological measurements, as temporal changes in river width are inevitable.
-Satellite imagery does a commendable job of preserving this historic data.
-Hence we programmed an algorithm compatible with this form of input.
+Satellite imagery does a commendable job of preserving such historic data and our program utilizes the same to compute several physical features of interest, including the average river width.

 ## Repository Tree
 ```